top of page

 2022-present

-I am part of the MicrOmega team that spans IAS (Orsay, France) and ISAS/JAXA (Sagamihara, Japan) studying samples returned from rubble pile asteroids Bennu and Ryugu.
+I am part of the MicrOmega team that spans IAS (Orsay, France) and ISAS/JAXA (Sagamihara, Japan) studying samples returned from the rubble pile asteroids Bennu (OSIRIS-REx) and Ryugu (Hayabusa2).
 I am particularly interested in spectral variation at multiple spatial scales, from between sampling sites to within a single grain.
+My work also compares the origin and abundances of phosphates in the two asteroids.
+(Pilorget et al., 2025; Fukai et al., 2025)

-Spectral masking: when one phase can obscure another
+Spectral masking: when one mineral can hide another

 2019-present

 I am interested in how certain surface minerals can obscure the spectral evidence of others.
-Using spectrometers with atmospheric chambers, I have studied how quickly minerals can uptake and lose water from their crystal structure.
-Notably, I found that the spectral evidence of dehydrated Mg sulfates is easily obscured if clay minerals are present in the same sample (Sheppard et al., 2020) and that the presence of Mg sulfates can in turn obscure evidence of carbonates.
+Using a spectrometer with an atmospheric chamber at RELAB, we found that the spectral evidence of dehydrated Mg sulfates is easily obscured if clay minerals are present in the same sample (Sheppard et al., 2020).
+In a second project using the MicrOmega imaging spectrometer at IAS, we found that the presence of Mg sulfates can obscure evidence of carbonates, which may explain the lack of orbital signatures of carbonate in Gale crater where carbonate has been detected by the Curiosity rover (Sheppard et al., 2025).

 Mineralogy and stratigraphy of Mt.
 Sharp